automata-network/automata-sgx-sdk/README.md

 Refer to the [Automata DCAP Attestation](https://github.com/automata-network/automata-dcap-attestation) repo for more details about verification of the DCAP attestation.

+## Projects using Automata SGX SDK

+* [sgx-prover](https://github.com/automata-network/sgx-prover): A prover that supports to execute Scroll and Linea blocks in SGX enclave and generate the PoE (Proof of Execution).
+* [sgx-scallfold](https://github.com/automata-network/sgx-scaffold): A scaffold for creating an SGX enclave with Rust.

 ## Acknowledgements
 - [incubator-teaclave-sgx-sdk](https://github.com/apache/incubator-teaclave-sgx-sdk): The Automata SGX SDK is built on top of [https://github.com/automata-network/incubator-teaclave-sgx-sdk](https://github.com/automata-network/incubator-teaclave-sgx-sdk), which is a fork of `incubator-teaclave-sgx-sdk` and updated to work with the latest version of the Rust toolchain and Intel SGX SDK.